spiral/docs/docs/en/start/http-basics.md

 Declaration of '[32mCurrentDateController[39m' has been successfully written into '[33mapp/src/Endpoint/Web/CurrentDateController.php[39m'.
 ```

-Now, let's inject some logic into our freshly minted controller.
+Now, let's inject some logic into our freshly created controller.

-Here's an example of a straightforward controller that returns the current date and time:
+Here's an example of a controller that returns the current date and time:

 ```php app/src/Endpoint/Web/CurrentDateController.php
 namespace App\Endpoint\Web;